 Thus, to a hunter, a fast bow is the holy grail because of the arched flight path of the arrow.

-But, regardless of which type of bow you choose, as long as it meets the minimum draw weight requirement and you mate it with arrows of the correct spine and appropriate broadheads, it will humanely harvest any game animal on the North American continent.
+But, regardless of which type of bow you choose, as long as it meets the minimum draw weight requirement and you mate it with arrows of the correct spine and appropriate broadheads, it should enable you to humanely harvest any game animal on the North American continent.

 Getting the Right Knowledge: